openshift/openshift-origin-design/web-console/4.0-designs/overview/overview.md

   * An icon to the left of the build number will indicate the build status.
   * A relative timestamp will be displayed after the status.
   * A `View Log` link will be available to access the full log for every build.
-* The builds will be listed in order of recency and will always show at least the one latest build.
+* The builds will be listed in order of recency and will always show at least the one latest build and any currently running builds.
+The max number of builds that will be displayed at a time is three.
 * Users may see a log snippet of any currently running builds.
-* Running builds will always be shown, unless there are more than three running at one time.
-In this case, only the three most recent builds will be displayed.

 **Services section**